-Places do come up but weekly classes have been very busy recently so the current evening class wait time is about 14+ months and for Tuesday mornings it’s longer – 18+ months.
+Places do come up but weekly classes are very busy recently so the current evening class wait time is about 16+ months and for Tuesday mornings it’s longer – 18+ months.

-Please email me with your contact details if you would like to be placed on the waiting list – I will definitely get you a place – it’ll just take some time!
+Please fill in this contact form if you would like to be placed on the waiting list – I will definitely get you a place – it’ll just take some time!
 Apologies for the delay.

 Yes, due to the small class size everyone works on individual projects at their own level and pace.
 The classes are tailored to develop your skills to whatever level you want to achieve.
 Some of my students have studied Art or Ceramics at University level and now attend the classes to enhance their 3-D skills in clay.